Luís Silva (footballer, born 1992)

-Luís Manuel da Costa Silva (born 29 September 1992) is a Portuguese professional footballer who plays as a midfielder for Liga Portugal 2 club Académico de Viseu.
+Luís Manuel da Costa Silva (born 29 September 1992) is a Portuguese professional footballer who plays as a midfielder for Primeira Liga club Académico de Viseu.

 He played 49 Primeira Liga games for Braga, Gil Vicente, Belenenses and AVS, but spent most of his career in the second tier, achieving over 300 appearances and 30 goals for seven clubs, mainly two spells at Leixões.

 Club career

-Born in Matosinhos, Porto District, Silva began his career at local side Leixões S.C. in the second division, making his professional debut on 21 August 2011 as the season began with a 1–0 away win against Associação Naval 1º de Maio.
+Born in Matosinhos, Porto District, Silva began his career at local side Leixões in the second division, making his professional debut on 21 August 2011 as the season began with a 1–0 away win against Associação Naval 1º de Maio.
 He scored his first goal as the game's only on 20 November at home to Santa Maria F.C. in the fourth round of the Taça de Portugal, while all seven of his league goals came the following campaign.

-On 19 March 2013, Silva agreed to join S.C.
-Braga upon the expiration of his contract.
-He appeared in just four matches, with his Primeira Liga debut coming on 16 August as a late substitute in a 2–0 opening victory at F.C.
-Paços de Ferreira.
-He played more regularly on loan at Gil Vicente F.C. also in the top flight, signing in January and July of the following year.
+On 19 March 2013, Silva agreed to join Braga upon the expiration of his contract.
+He appeared in just four matches, with his Primeira Liga debut coming on 16 August as a late substitute in a 2–0 opening victory at Paços de Ferreira.
+He played more regularly on loan at Gil Vicente also in the top flight, signing in January and July of the following year.

-After scoring six times in the 2015–16 LigaPro for G.D.
-Chaves, Silva returned to the highest tier at C.F.
-Os Belenenses, where he was again rarely used and subsequently loaned down to C.D.
-Cova da Piedade in January 2017.
+After scoring six times in the 2015–16 LigaPro for Chaves, Silva returned to the highest tier at Belenensea, where he was again rarely used and subsequently loaned down to Cova da Piedade in January 2017.
 He then returned to Leixões and after his first season, agreed to a new deal until 2021, which he rescinded one year early amidst a COVID-related pay dispute.
 A highlight of his second spell at the Estádio do Mar was scoring twice in a 4–0 win over Cova da Piedade on 10 March 2018.

-Following a return to Chaves and a relegated season at Varzim SC, Silva remained in division two by signing for U.D.
-Vilafranquense in July 2022.
-A year later, he renewed for a second year, while the club relocated to Vila das Aves and merged with C.D.
-Aves to become AVS Futebol SAD.
+Following a return to Chaves and a relegated season at Varzim, Silva remained in division two by signing for Vilafranquense in July 2022.
+A year later, he renewed for a second year, while the club's Sociedade Anónima Desportiva relocated to Vila das Aves and was renamed AVS.

-On 22 January 2025, Silva joined second-tier Académico de Viseu F.C. on a six-month contract.
+On 22 January 2025, Silva joined second-tier Académico de Viseu on a six-month contract.